LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmeLong.md

 [I've compiled the most common questions into one handy spot!](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/wabbajack-stuff/TempusMaledictumReadmeFAQ.md) Please check this out first, then come on over to [my Discord](https://discord.gg/yABEjwB) if you need further assistance.

 ---

-## Widescreen Support

-I don't own a widescreen monitor, so I can't help directly.
-I don't mind you guys helping each other though, obviously.
-Sorry.

----